-A fourth letter that the Latin GP proposed for inclusion and which was declined by the Integration Panel is the Middle Dot (00B7).
+A fourth letter that the Latin GP proposed for inclusion is the Middle Dot (00B7).
 This character is an integral part of the Catalan language.
-The reasoning for exclusion is the fact that the status of this code point under IDNA 2008 is CONTEXTO and “code points permitted by IDNA2008 under the CONTEXTO and CONTEXTJ rules are automatically excluded” according to the RZ-LGR Procedure Section B.3.4.2.
+Because the status of this code point under IDNA 2008 is CONTEXTO and “code points permitted by IDNA2008 under the CONTEXTO and CONTEXTJ rules are automatically excluded” according to the RZ-LGR Procedure Section B.3.4.2, this request could not be accommodated.
+[TBD: as the suggested edits show, this can be formulated more neutrally; as originally worded the text implies a discretion by the IP that does not, in fact, exist.]